hotosm/docs/docs/decisions/0009-load-testing.md

 ## Decision Outcome

+In reality, different tools cover different use cases.

 We adopted a hybrid approach using oha for simple benchmarks and k6 for more advanced, scripted load tests.